"Okay campers, rise and shine! And don't forget your booties because it's cold out there!"

 *

 Rita, Phil, and their cameraman Larry (Chris Elliot) head from Pittsburgh to Punxsutawney on February 1st to cover the annual Groundhog Day story.
 Punxsutawney is the Groundhog Day capital of America with a town-wide day-long gala celebration centering on the day's mythology.
 The ritual centers on the town's mayor knocking on the groundhog's tree-stump home – the groundhog being named Punxsutawney Phil, and thus making him a double for the weatherman Phil – and receiving the day's anticipated information: did he see his shadow or no?
-Will there be six more weeks of winter, or will there be an early spring?
+Will there be six more weeks of Winter, or will there be an early Spring?

 February 2nd begins at 6:00 a.m. with Sonny and Cher singing "I Got You, Babe" on Phil's Bed and Breakfast alarm clock radio.
-He tolerates the greetings of other guests and the kindly B and B owner, drinks some coffee while being irritated that no one probably knows how to spell "espresso" or has a cappuccino, is annoyed by an accosting high school classmate who tries to sell him insurance, and holds his nose while doing his news report, where Punxsutawney Phil makes it clear to the residents that there will be six more weeks of winter.
+He tolerates the greetings of other guests and the kindly B and B owner, drinks some coffee while irritated that no one probably knows how to spell "espresso" or has a cappuccino, is annoyed by an accosting high school classmate (Stephen Tobolowsky) who tries to sell him insurance, and holds his nose while doing the news report, where Punxsutawney Phil makes it clear to the residents that there will be six more weeks of winter.
 Phil is glad to be done and rushes to get out of town.

-He punches his insurance salesman classmate in the face, greets everyone with an eccentric giddiness, and embraces gluttony.
-In one of the film's most hilarious shots, we open on Phil plucking slowly away at a feast of starch, comprising donuts, Danish, rolls, pancakes, bacon, eggs, coffee sipped from the pot, milkshakes, sausage links, and cigarettes.
+He punches his insurance salesman classmate in the face, greets everyone with eccentric giddiness, and embraces gluttony.
+In one of the film's most uproarious shots, Phil plucks slowly away at a starch and grease feast comprising donuts, Danish, rolls, pancakes, bacon, eggs, coffee sipped from the pot, milkshakes, sausage links, and cigarettes.
 Rita is disgusted.
 "I like to see a man of advancing years throwing caution to the wind.
 It's inspiring in a way."
 Phil isn't worried about cholesterol, cancer, or love handles.
 And, as Rita gets up to leave, he's "going to stay here and finish."
 He becomes a lecherous glutton, as his infinite access to Time affords him the ability to hone in on unsuspecting women, posing as someone he's not.
 While making love, he says the wrong woman's name twice (Rita's, specifically).
 Why?
 Because he can.
 He goes to a movie (Heidi II) dressed as Clint Eastwood, his date dressed as a French maid.
 Why?
 Because he can.
 He robs an armored car.
 Why?
 Because he can.
 He's the fearless Trickster having fun with the poor and unsuspecting souls struggling around him trapped in linear time.
 It doesn't matter that he's a "wretch," as Rita calls him, who will go "unwept, unhonored, and unsung."
 He doesn't have any worries.
 The words and wisdom of Sir Walter Scott are no different to him than the words of Willard Scott (another weatherman).

 Phil's hedonism deserves a challenge.
-He focuses on Rita and getting her into bed.
+He focuses on getting Rita into bed.
 First, he has to figure out what she's looking for in a man: A man who is "humble, intelligent, supportive, funny, romantic, courageous, with a good body but not narcissistic, kind, gentle, sensitive, not afraid to cry, who likes babies and isn't afraid to change poopy diapers."
 "Does he have to use the word 'poopy'?"
 Phil asks sardonically, adding that he fulfills just about all of Rita's qualifications.
-The film catches a wonderful rhythm as Phil revises each scene with each day, beginning with asking to buy Rita a drink, finding out what is best to toast (world peace), and assuming a completely inauthentic personality whose singular devotion is to accomplishing his desirous and lustful ends.
+The film catches a wonderful rhythm as Phil revises each scene with each day, beginning with asking to buy Rita a drink, finding out what is best to toast (world peace), and assuming a completely inauthentic personality whose singular devotion is to accomplishing his lustful ends.
 This is the seducer's scripted existence, the playground for the carefree hedonist.

-Existential nihilism leads Phil to commit suicide.
+Existential nihilism prompts Phil to commit suicide.
 He takes Punxsutawney Phil hostage and drives over a cliff, hoping to end the burden of existence and consciousness.
 But again, he wakes up to Sonny and Cher.
-He jumps off buildings, stands in front of oncoming traffic, throws a toaster in the bathtub, and apparently has himself shot and stabbed.
+He jumps off buildings, stands in front of oncoming traffic, throws a toaster in the bathtub, and has himself shot and stabbed.
 But he finds himself back in the eternal web of Life and Consciousness.
 There is no point to existence, but there is also no way out, even in annihilation.

 It's here, in this enlightened state where he has a kind of perfect and meaningful respect and love for Rita, that Phil has reconciled himself with the Eternal.
 He returns to Time, and wakes up the next day on February 3rd, reborn, renewed, changed, and beatific.
 God has reconciled himself to Man, and so dwells as Man in his understanding of the nature of time and existence.
 The myth is fulfilled.
 Or at least until the viewer decides to start the movie over again, where it never misses a beat in its cycle of nihilism leading to acceptance and meaning.
 Phil has died, Phil has risen, Phil will come again.
 And again, and again, and again, whirled without end, amen.